joakim/fischer960/README.md

 - IDs are zero-indexed (0-959, the standard starting position having ID 518)
 - `generate()` and `decode()` return the starting position as an array (use the `toString()` helper function to convert it to a string)
 - An `arrangement` argument accepts either an array (`['B', 'B', 'Q', 'N', 'N', 'R', 'K', 'R']`) or a string (`'BBQNNRKR'`) of pieces
-- There's no validation, all functions expect valid input and may or may not break horribly if passed invalid arrangements or IDs

 ## Main functions